Data-driven mode detection and stabilization of unknown switched linear systems: Mode detection phase

 \section{Mode detection phase}

 After the initialization step, we consider the situation where the unknown system is in operation and additional \textit{online} measurements, denoted by $(U^{\textnormal{on}}_-,X^{\textnormal{on}})$, are collected.
-To be precise, we consider measurements that are collected sequentially from the system when it dwells in a single, unknown mode.
 As before, we let $\Sigma(U^{\textnormal{on}}_-, X^{\textnormal{on}})$ denote the set of all systems compatible with the online measurements.
 To simplify the exposition, we introduce for each $i\in\calP$ the following shorthand notation,

-We assume that the systems dwells in a single mode, and that we collect the online measurements sequentially.
-As such, after $\ell$ time instances, we can write